Rothamsted/covid19-kg/RawDataEndPoints.md

   'benzoyl peroxide',
   'isotretinoin',
   'trifluoperazine']
-RETURN DISTINCT drug.prefName AS drugName, prot.prefName AS protName, geneAcc.identifier AS geneAcc, xref.prefName AS xrefName
-ORDER BY drugName, protName, geneAcc
+RETURN DISTINCT drug.prefName AS drugName, prot.prefName AS protName, geneAcc.identifier AS geneAcc ORDER BY drugName, protName, geneAcc
 LIMIT 25
 ```

+Note that there aren't direct gene/protein/drug chains, due to the way different datasets
+are merged.

 Moreover, now the gene accession is fetched from accession links, to catch all non-unique
 accessions.

-Also note that we have a single query in the [SPARQL endpoint][20] to cover the two cases
-above.
-Union queries are much easier to write in SPARQL than in Cypher.

 ### Most common pathways related to proteins that are targeted by literature-cited drugs